ByungjinJun/QUICed/README.md

 -  `cd ~/go/src/github.com/feelmyears/quic-proxy/`
 -  `./server.sh` (or `bash server.sh`)

-To detach from the tmux window, type `Control-B, D`.
+To detach from the tmux window, type `Control-b, d`.
 To re-attach to a tmux window, type `tmux attach -t 0`.
 (This assumes that the previously created tmux window is named `0`.)

 Note that if the instance is not a free tier, you will be charged for **all of the time** that the server is up, and not just when you are running the go program for the quic proxy server.
 I reccomend that you turn off the instance when you're not using it for tests.